-As at December 31, 2011, the Company had a deficit of \$25,571,040 (December 31, 2010 - \$27,182,030; January 1, 2010 - \$27,932,230).
+As at December 31, 2012, the Company had a deficit of \$26,173,706 (December 31, 2011 - \$25,571,040).
 Management is confident that it will be able to secure the required financing to enable the Company to continue as a going concern.
 However, this is subject to a number of factors including market conditions.
-These audited consolidated annual financial statements do not reflect adjustments to the carrying values of assets and liabilities, the reported expenses and financial position classifications used that would be necessary if the going concern assumption was not appropriate.
+These consolidated financial statements do not reflect adjustments to the carrying values of assets and liabilities, the reported expenses and financial position classifications used that would be necessary if the going concern assumption was not appropriate.
 Such adjustments could be material.